Promoting Media literacy in Palestine (2015-2026)

+During four different project periods the target groups have varied.
 The first project in the area offered media education workshops for media students and professionals and the second extended media literacy education to citizens living in vulnerable areas and refugee camps.
-In the ongoing project, the target group are NGO workers.
+In the third, the target group was NGO workers.
+In the ongoing project we work closely together with Bethlehem University, aiming to integrate media literacy into the entire university curriculum.

 In 2015-2016, a total of 272 media professionals and communicators working in organizations and public administration participated in 15 training modules, with some participants taking part in more than one module.
 Between 2019 and 2020, a total of 80 active citizens were trained.
 All in all, over 30 Palestinians and 18 Finns have received Training of Trainers (ToT) and some of them have worked as volunteer trainers in the media literacy courses of the project.

-The local partners are the Media Development Center from the University of Birzeit and the Institute for Community Partnership from the University of Bethlehem.
+The local partners were the Media Development Center from the University of Birzeit and the Institute for Community Partnership from the University of Bethlehem.

 The following publications have been produced under the program: